H-IAAC/cst-tutorial-babybot.github.io/projects.md

 ---
 # Getting started!

-This guide walks you through setting up and running the full **CST Babybot** environment inside Docker.
+This guide walks you through setting up the **CST Babybot** environment inside Docker.

 ---